Young Professionals Network Leadership Council

 Felipa Penaloza, Chair

-Born and raised in Orange County, Felipa Peñaloza is a Senior Account Executive at GrassrootsLab, a California-based political consulting firm, where she works with a wide array of clients, aiding with political campaigns and other legislative efforts.
+Born and raised in Orange County, Felipa Peñaloza is Vice President, Public Affairs at GrassrootsLab, a California-based political consulting firm, where she works with a wide array of clients, aiding with political campaigns and other legislative efforts.
+She specializes in data analysis and looking at Latino political representation across the nation.
 Since she joined the firm in 2015, Felipa has worked on ballot measures, council and mayoral races, supervisorial races, legislative races, and a governor’s race, for candidates across the political spectrum.
-That same year, Felipa helped compile the data and analysis for “The Politics of Prosperity,” a report in conjunction with the California Legislative Latino Caucus and the Leadership Institute California, which took a look at Latino political representation at all levels.
+That same year, Felipa released “The Politics of Prosperity,” a landmark report in conjunction with the California Legislative Latino Caucus and the Leadership Institute California, which took a look at Latino political representation at all levels.

 Previously she worked for the American Diabetes Association in Orange County where she managed the bilingual Passport to Health/Pasaporte a La Salud health program, partnering with community organizations and health experts to host educational workshops across the County targeted to the high-risk Latino population.
 Felipa graduated from California State University, Long Beach with a Bachelor of Arts degree in Journalism with a specialization in Public Relations and a minor in Sociology.